 Dedicating spaces to the artwork that reflects nature and history uplifts the spirit and morale of employees, and brings about a sense of community.
 Consider hiring local artists to paint murals on the wall, or displaying sculptures or handiwork that respects the relationship between humans and nature.

 6. Improve Air Quality

-Air quality is important for the health of employees and customers, having movement of air also mimics the natural world, this is an important part of biophilic design.
+Air quality is essential for the health of employees and customers, having movement of air also mimics the natural world, which is an important part of biophilic design.

 7. Add Water Features

 Apart from having a lush amount of indoor plants, bringing in the element of water adds to the biophilic design.